MicrosoftDocs/win32/desktop-src/Direct2D/table-transfer.md

-The transfer function is based on a list of inputs V=(V0,V1,V2,V3, V?…,V<sub>N</sub>) where N is the number of elements - 1.
+The transfer function is based on a list of inputs V=(V0,V1,V2,V3, V? ,V<sub>N</sub>) where N is the number of elements - 1.

-The input pixel intensity is represented as C. The output pixel intensity, C‘ can be calculated with the equation.
+The input pixel intensity is represented as C. The output pixel intensity, C  can be calculated with the equation.

 For a value C, pick a value k, such that: k/N = C &lt; (k+1)/N

-The output C’ is calculated using the following equation: C' = V? + (C - ×k/N) \* N \* (V???1? - V?)
+The output C  is calculated using the following equation: C' = V? + (C -  k/N) \* N \* (V???1? - V?)

 This effect works on straight and premultiplied alpha images.
 The effect outputs premultiplied alpha bitmaps.